Functional Time Series Analysis Based on Records: Data Applications

 \section{Data Applications}

-We study the behavior of functional records in two different datasets, and apply the RB-functional unit root test.
+In this section, we apply the different tools described in this paper in two different datasets.
 First, we consider daily curves of the hourly wind speed taken at Yanbu, Saudi Arabia.
-Our second example involves the annual mortality rates in France (from the R package \textit{demography}), from $1816$ to $2006$.
-We consider the MBD to compute the functional record curves.
+Our second example involves the annual mortality rates in France (from the R package \textit{demography}, \cite{demography}), from $1816$ to $2006$.
+We consider the MBD and the ED to compute the functional record curves.